OpenDreamKit/OpenDreamKit.github.io/_drafts/jupyterhub-docker.md

 [here](https://github.com/jupyterhub/oauthenticator).
 In principle,
 any OAuth2 server can be used as third party authentication server.
-If you are lucky enough to have such a server in your institution[^1], you can use it like thus:
+If you are lucky enough to have such a server in your institution[^1], you can use it like this:

 [^1]: If you are unlucky like me, you have neither an OAuht2, nor an
 	LDAP server.
-Instead, you may have access to some old University-world central authentication service such as [Jasig's CAS](https://www.apereo.org/projects/cas).
+Instead, you may have access to some stinky University-world central authentication service such as [Jasig's CAS](https://www.apereo.org/projects/cas).
 In this case, you may
 	be interested in [this project of